fonttools/fontbakery/README.md

 It may fix some problems, and save `*.ttf.fix` files in the same directory as the original `.ttf` files.

+The check results will be saved to a file called fontbakery-check-results.json.
+You can view a summary report by running:

+    python -m SimpleHTTPServer

+And then opening http://0.0.0.0:8000/ in a web-browser.

 ## Install

 ### Mac OS X